Kumbakonam: Municipal Corporation

 The Kumbakonam municipality was officially constituted in the year 1866.
 Initially, the municipality exercised its jurisdiction over an area of 7.68 sqkm and its affairs were administered by a town-level committee or municipal committee.
 Later it was constituted special-grade municipality and currently, exercises its authority over an area of 12.58 sqkm out of the town's total area of 64.02 sqkm.
 It comprises 48 wards and is the biggest municipality in Thanjavur district.
-The town was upgraded to Municipal Corporation on 24 August 2021, with administration authority area of 42.9 km2.
+The town was upgraded to a Municipal Corporation on 24 August 2021, with an administration authority area of 42.9 km2.

 The functions of the municipality are devolved into six departments: General, Engineering, Revenue, Public Health, Town planning and the Computer Wing.
 All these departments are under the control of a Municipal Commissioner who is the supreme executive head.
 The legislative powers are vested in a body of 48 members, one each from each of the 48 wards.
 The legislative body is headed by an elected chairperson who is assisted by a deputy chairperson.